-Western nutritional take on peas
+Western nutritional highlights of peas

 Peas are an excellent source of protein, vitamins A and B and minerals including calcium, sulfur, potassium and iron.
 Dried peas are a great source of fiber.
 Green peas (fresh or frozen) have vitamin C, K and carotenes, that are lost in the dried form.
-Like other legumes and lentils, peas lower cholesterol, especially in their dried form where they are most able to absorb excess and dampness (one of the ways Chinese medicine categorizes cholesterol).
+Like other legumes and lentils, peas lower cholesterol, especially in their dried form where they are most able to absorb excess and dampness (one of the ways Asian medicine categorizes cholesterol).

 Eastern energetics of peas

 Peas have neutral temperature and very sweet flavor.
 They enter the Spleen/pancreas, and relax the Stomach and Heart.
 Peas help to calm down the Liver when it is overly hot or toxic – which is often for many Americans, especially in the spring.
 Peas reduce ‘rebellious Qi’, a condition when the Qi is moving the opposite direction that it should.
 For example, Stomach Qi should descend, sending partly refined food down to the Small Intestines.
 When this Qi rebels and rises rather than descends it appears as acid reflux, GERD, hiccups, belching and coughing when eating.
 Peas also have a mild laxative and draining (diuretic) effect, making them beneficial in constipation and gout conditions.
 Dry peas have a drying nature and should be avoided in conditions where the body is very dry and thin.
 Overall, all beans and legumes help us adapt and become tolerant to life changes and challenges.

 A tip on growing

 Want to have fresh peas all season long?
 Not a problem, but you will have to step away from the commercial varieties that have been raised to have a singular harvest time.
-Plant ‘first earlies’ like Feltham First in late-autumn for a spring harvest.
+Plant ‘first earlies’ like Feltham First in late autumn for a spring harvest.
 In late summer, plant varieties such as Onward and Alderman for main crop harvest.
 Check with your local organic nursery for heirloom varieties and their planting and harvest time.